FollyBeachBaptist/follybeachbaptist.github.io/_pages/youth.md

 individuals at any stage of their faith journey.
 All our teachings are firmly rooted in the Bible.
 Our ultimate goal is to inspire our youth with the understanding that being a follower of Christ entails advancing a personal relationship with Him through daily prayer and devotion.
-We meet each week with dinner at 6:30pm in the Fellowship Hall.
+We meet each week with dinner in the Fellowship Hall.
 If you have any questions feel free to [contact](/_pages/ourleaders.md) Youth Pastor Billy Smith.